consensus21school/consensus21school.github.io/whitepaper.md

 To support self-directed education, learners must develop strong time management skills and practice transparent scheduling with their mentors and parents.

-- **Calendar Training** – Learners are introduced to digital calendars (e.g., Nextcloud, Google Calendar, or decentralized alternatives).
+- **Calendar Training** – Learners are introduced to digital calendars.
 - **Task Prioritization** – Training on distinguishing between urgent and important tasks.
 - **Time Audits** – Learners log and review how they allocate time to different activities.
-- **Mentor & Parent Transparency** – Schedules are shared with mentors and optionally with parents to support accountability.
+- **Mentor & Parent Transparency** – Schedules are shared with mentors with parents to support accountability.

 ### 3.2.
 Financial Literacy & Bitcoin Fundamentals